imsc-rosetta/imsc-rosetta-specification/faq.md

 <details><summary>File features/intent which cannot be transmitted via TTML easily</summary>

-  The use of TTML makes the representaiton of some features of existing files difficult.
+  The use of TTML makes the representation of some features of existing files difficult.

   One example of this is background color, and it's use to color outlines.